waylonggggg/tp/docs/DeveloperGuide.md

 ### **Create Student Feature**

-The Add Student feature allows users to add a new student in the address book given a student's `name`, `email`, `phone`, and `address`.
+The Add Student feature allows users to add a new student to the student list given a student's `name`, `email`, `phone`, and `address`.

 The following shows the activity diagram when the user executes the `create_s` command: